 When designing a new kitchen, there are many things to be considered, from the aesthetics to the practicality of the design.
-Amberth help people achieve a kitchen to suite their family requirements and individual needs, with style in mind.
-In this post, we will be highlighting some of the key things you need to know before you begin your kitchen renovation, plus useful information for a successful build.
+Amberth help people achieve a kitchen to suite family requirements and individual needs, with style in mind.
+In this post, we will highlight some of the key things you need to know before you begin your kitchen renovation, plus useful information for a successful build.

 If you are planning a new kitchen refit with new units and fittings, a planning application would not be required, unless your kitchen is to be situated within an extension.
 In that case building regulations approval is likely to be required, to ensure that the room will have adequate ventilation and drainage, and meet requirements in respect of structural stability, electrical and fire safety.
 If your property is a listed building you should consult the Local Planning Authority before making changes.

 To ensure your kitchen is ventilated correctly, we recommend a ducted hood for maximum performance.
 For most people, removing the smell of cooking is important, particularly if you have an open plan kitchen, diner.
 It is preferable to duct out (rather than using a cooker hood in re-circulation mode), removing condensation and steam from the kitchen and recirculating more air.
 Cooker hoods that accept ducting with a diameter of 150mm is highly recommended, and anything below can void manufacturing warranty.
 Lastly, it is advised to regularly change the filter to ensure it stays clean from a build-up of grease.